 #8 DeWalt 13" Thickness Planer

 9.)
 Incra Gauge

 Incra Gauge from Woodcraft, or click here to purchase the Incragauge from Amazon.

 And last, but not least...

 10.)
 A Wooden WeWood Watch!

 WeWood has been making fine timepieces for years and they even feature a 24 month warranty!
-Buy your Wooden WeWood Wrist Watch at this link.
+Check out the WeWood watches on Amazon.

 I visited a brick and mortar woodworking store the other day and noticed that they had the Woodstock International Clamping Miter Gauge on display, and seeing that it appeared to be an exact clone of the Shopsmith miter gauge I decided to play with it a bit.
 Boy, was that an eye opening experience.
 In fact, after playing with it a few minutes I felt inspired to shoot a video to talk about the original Shopsmith miter gauge and its evolution, and then show you what the copies like the Woodstock and the MLCS Miter Gauge bring to the party.

 I'll embed that video here shortly, but in the mean time go ahead and subscribe to my Youtube channel: www.Youtube.com/user/MrToolHunter I plan to start posing regularly to that channel, and if this blog is of interest to you I'm sure that you'll enjoy the channel.
 Scott

 P.S.
 Here's a link to my previous post that related to the Shopsmith miter gauge: http://shopsmith-tool-hunter.blogspot.com/2010/05/shopsmith-miter-gause-musinings.html